 CWI recognizes that students gain more from their college experience by getting involved outside of class.
 Students also improve their future employability by participating in clubs and organizations.
-Students will gain valuable skills like communication, collaboration, critical thinking, and conflict resolution.
+Students will gain valuable communication, collaboration, critical thinking, and conflict resolution skills.
 Clubs and organizations at CWI exist to support student growth and success inside and outside of the classroom.

 Meet new people

 Learn leadership skills

 Network with individuals in the local community